 Day - 3

 Location: Split - This morning, travel up the coast to Split.
 If Dubrovnik is considered the heart of Dalmatia, Split is certainly the soul.
-On a small peninsula on the eastern shores of the Adriatic Sea, it's the second-largest city in Croatia.
-Today is a long travel day, so it's a good idea to get stuck into your book or favourite podcasts.
+On a small peninsula on the eastern shores of the Adriatic Sea, it’s the second-largest city in Croatia.
+Today is a long travel day, so it’s a good idea to get stuck into your book or favourite podcasts.
 When you arrive, the afternoon is free for you to explore Split at your own pace.
-Maybe wander through the historic streets, see the UNESCO World Heritage-listed Diocletian's Palace or join a tour with a local guide?
+Maybe wander through the historic streets, see the UNESCO World Heritage – listed Diocletian’s Palace or join a tour with a local guide.
 Dinner by the sea is recommended, whether you’re after fresh seafood or you just want to catch the deep colours of the sunset.

 Day - 4

 Location: Split - Today is a free day in Split.
-At the heart of its atmospheric Old Town is a fascinating city-within-a-city – the remains of a 3rd-century palace built for Roman Emperor Diocletian.
+At the heart of its atmospheric Old Town is a fascinating city-within-a-city – the remains of a third-century palace built for Roman Emperor Diocletian.
 These ancient walls now house a vibrant mix of shops, cafes, restaurants and houses.
 Maybe step back in time as you stroll the sprawling maze of passageways and courtyards – you’ll also find a 16th-century synagogue and a courtyard often filled with music.
 This afternoon, why not sample Croatia’s fine coffee culture with a frothy kava from a cafe on the Riva waterfront promenade or climb the Cathedral of Saint Domnius for panoramic views over the city.
 The rest of the night is free for you to explore Split at your own pace.

 Day - 5